yrmvgh/yiufcrawl/README.md

     * Pillar dancing no longer will work because most monsters will easily be able to catch up.
     * Players can still escape from monsters like before, with speed boosts (haste, species speed, swiftness, etc) making it easier.
     * Extended kiting is impractical even for the fastest species with haste.
 Try it and you'll see what I mean.
+    * The 2.0 aut penalty mentioned is actually the greater of 2.0 or the normal speed of the player, so if you are playing Naga of Chei, your normal speed might exceed 2.0, in which case your change-movement penalty is your normal speed.
+In effect, that means there is no penalty for creatures that are already slower than 2.0, since they can't kite anyway.

 * Curse enhancement
     * Curses now have a curse level.